 It’s quick, easy to use and so cheap!
 All of the signs are in both Chinese and English, and most stations have a map.
 It’s a really good idea to download the subway app Explore BJ though.
 Not only does it tell you how long your journey will take, it tells you the price too.
 We always use it to find the best way to get from A to B!

 The subway card is easy enough to get – you can pick one up from any station.
 You have to deposit 20RMB and then you can put on whatever you like extra to pay for your journeys.
-Bear in mind that most journeys will cost you 3 or 4RMB – I think you can get the money back if you return the card and there’s loads still on there but if you want to keep it as a souvenir then don’t put too much on.
+Bear in mind that most journeys will cost you 3 or 4RMB – I think you can get the money back if you return the card and there are loads still on there but if you want to keep it as a souvenir then don’t put too much on.